Ladycats advance to state after second-place finish today at regional tournament

 For the seventh consecutive year, the Aledo Ladycats golf team has qualified for the girls’ state golf tournament.

-Paced by a second-round score of 75 by freshman Ella Fischer, the Ladycats shot a final-round score of 338 to finish with a 36-hole total of 675 to place second today at the girls’ Class 5A, Region I Golf Tournament at Rawls Golf Course in Lubbock.
+Paced by a second-round score of 75 by freshman Ella Fisher, the Ladycats shot a final-round score of 338 to finish with a 36-hole total of 675 to place second today at the girls’ Class 5A, Region I Golf Tournament at Rawls Golf Course in Lubbock.

 The top three teams advance to the state tournament.